matt-ball/postman-local/README.md

 ### `postman sync`

 Converts the files created with `postman bootstrap` back to the Postman collection format.
-Use before pushing changes.
+Use after making changes and before pushing to your VCS, running `postman clone` or `postman update`.

 ### `postman update`